Detailed information about our Innovator Visa service

 The Innovator visa requires applicants to submit a business plan and other supporting documents in order for them to be endorsed.
 The endorsement will be from a business sponsor and is mandatory for all applicants.

 It is a competitive field, and some applicants find the endorsement requirements difficult, however, our team of Innovator Visa lawyers are very familiar with the UK endorsing bodies, and can provide you with insightful evidence for your application.

 When assessing whether to grant your Innovator Visa application, the Home Office and endorsing bodies will look to ensure that your business plan hits three key criteria.
 It is essential that individuals are able to prove that their business meets these if they want to successfully have their visa approved.

 Innovation – Endorsing bodies assess whether the business products, marketing or branding displays innovation.
 Business plans should show that they’re bringing something new to the UK market, whether this is a new, inventive product, or a service not seen before in the UK.

-• Viability – it will not be enough to simply be innovative, it is likely that the business will need show that it has thought about an made plans to be viable.
-Essentially this means careful assessment of whether the business will be able to provide the product or service in question, and whether it will be able to maintain cash flow until profitability.
-It is unlikely that the business plan that does not have a clear route to profitability will be accepted.
+Viability – Your business plan will also need to show that your business idea is viable.
+Essentially, this means careful assessment of whether the business will be able to provide the product or service in question, and whether it will be able to maintain cash flow until profitability.
+It is unlikely that a business plan that does not have a clear route to profitability will be accepted.